Lumen-Founder/LUMEN-GENESIS-KIT/README.md

 Navigate to `lumen-agent-zero-v2/` for the complete autonomous agent implementation.

 **Key Features:**

-- Enhanced bond management
+- **Autonomous Heartbeat**: Proves liveness to the network via periodic pulses.
-- Improved settlement mechanisms
+- **Context Bus Integration**: Emits verifiable context to the Kernel.
-- Persistent storage system
+- **Gas Management**: Optimized transaction handling for Base Mainnet.
-- Production-ready architecture
+- **Local Database**: Persistent storage for agent state and memory.

 ### Deploy Kit